duboisa7/jtfRms/README.md

 ## Creating a request

-The JotForm API has three default base URLs: their standard base URL, one for EU users, and one for access HIPAA-compliant data. jtfRms doesn't currently have the functionality to connect to the JotForm API using Enterprise custom domain.com/API or subdomain.jotform.com/API URLs.
+The JotForm API has three default base URLs: their standard base URL, one for EU users, and one for access HIPAA-compliant data. jtfRms doesn't currently have the functionality to connect to the JotForm API using Enterprise custom URLs.

 Currently, jtfRms can create a few basic GET requests: